Title

 Jefferson is laid to rest at 5PM, the day after his death, in a simple ceremony at Monticello.
 No invitations are sent out, but friends are allowed to visit his grave.
 According to his wishes, a headstone in the shape of an obelisk spells out the three things he wishes to be remembered for.

 Adams’s funeral is held in Quincy on July 7, with some 4,000 spectators on hand.
-It is marked by canon salutes and a procession from Adams’s home to the First Congregational Church that includes dignitaries from Congressman Daniel Webster to John Kirkland, head of Harvard College, to Governor Levi Lincoln,.
+It is marked by canon salutes and a procession from Adams’s home to the First Congregational Church that includes dignitaries from Congressman Daniel Webster to John Kirkland, head of Harvard College, and Governor Levi Lincoln,.
 Three weeks later Webster eulogizes both Adams and Jefferson at Faneuil Hall in Boston.

 Their fame, indeed, is safe.
 Although no sculptured marble, should rise to their memory, nor engraved stone bear record of their deeds, yet will their remembrance…remain; for which American Liberty it rose, and with American Liberty Only can it perish.